 Anything else you would like to share?

 Gratitude, gratitude, gratitude!
-Thank you to Marisa and her team for helping me heal and move my life forward.
+Thank you to Marisa and her team for helping me transform and move my life forward.

 Thank you Amy for sharing your experiences of RTT with the wider community and demonstrating the value of installing the cheerleader.